 The Ring Road

-Iceland’s Route 1 highway conveniently takes a circular route around most of the country and is therefore the preferred option for people on holiday in Iceland, with a hire car and a week or more to kill.
+Iceland’s Route 1 highway conveniently takes a circular route around most of the country and is therefore the preferred option for people on holiday in Iceland, with a car and a week or more to kill.

-Of course, you don’t strictly need a hire car to make the trip.
+Of course, you don’t strictly need a car to make the trip.
 Over the summer there are several coach companies offering ring road tickets where you are free to get off when and where you like and complete the full ring in as long as you like.
 Hitch hiking is a fairly common and usually safe way of getting around Iceland; although we would certainly not recommend it officially.
 You can even complete the ring road by bike if you like.

 Marketers in Reykjanes, Snæfellsnes, the Westfjords and the far northeast of Iceland often complain that sticking to the ring road means you miss some of the country’s greatest pearls – and that is undeniably true.
 On the other hand, you also drive right through some of the country’s greatest pearls and it is an excellent first-time introduction to Iceland before you return to the country again, and again (hopefully).